 }

-Next, we create the Builder class, Cook, which declares an interface that includes all the steps involved in construction.
+Next, we create the Builder interface Cook, which includes all the steps involved in construction.

 public void buildDough();